Chainsaw safety features: Top-handled chainsaws

 Top-handled chainsaws are a form of chainsaw whose safety is deliberately compromised in order to permit them being used single-handed where this is essential.
 They are restricted to working at height, such as up a tree.
 In all other cases, it should be possible to arrange the cutting task so that it can instead be carried out with two hands and the safer rear-handled chainsaw.

 In the top-handled saw, the rear handle and its operating controls are moved to the top of the saw.
 This gives a balance to the saw such that it can now be used one-handed.
 The front handle remains the same.
 The chain brake lever is usually separate, rather than being combined into the protective hand guard.

 In most cases, the top-handled chainsaw is used two-handed.
 It is only used single-handed when this is essential, such as when one hand is required for climbing.
 At ground-level, top-handled saws should not be used.

 Owing to the nature of work at height, and the difficulty of continually restarting the saw, the engine will often still be running when it is not used for cutting at that moment.
-For this reason it is particularly important that the centrifugal clutch is operating correctly so that the chain doesn't rotate when the engine is idling.
+For this reason it is particularly important that the centrifugal clutch is operating correctly so that the chain does not rotate when the engine is idling.
 The chain brake should also be engaged manually when not actually required, which is why top-handled saws usually have an easy brake control lever.